-Brooke Blevins, Ph.D., is an Assistant Professor of Social Studies Education and Coordinator of the Secondary Social Studies Education program.
+Brooke Blevins, Ph.D., is an Associate Professor of Social Studies Education.
 Dr. Blevins teaches both undergraduate and graduate courses in secondary education, social studies education, and multicultural education.
 As a former secondary teacher, Dr. Blevins has a passion for equipping teachers with the resources needed to engage in humanizing social studies education.
 Dr. Blevins also serves as the co-director for the iEngage Summer Civics Institute, for which she and co-founder Dr. Karon LeCompte have raised more than $150,000 in grant funding.

 Dr. Blevins’ research focuses on social studies education as a means to prepare active and engaged citizens.
 In her work, Dr. Blevins examines how to prepare teachers to develop both political clarity and pedagogical content knowledge that encourages them to engage in transformational based and humanizing social studies education.
 In addition, Dr. Blevins is also interested in how to educate and empower young people to become active civic participants through participation in action civics and digital technologies.

 Dr. Blevins's work as been published in journals such as Theory and Research in Social Education, Social Studies Research and Practice, The Social Studies, Multicultural Perspectives, and the International Journal of Social Studies Research.
 She is a member of the Social Studies Inquiry Research Collaborative (SSIRC), which examines the impact of authentic intellectual work in social studies classrooms.